Marche (Central Italian Wine Region)

 Here the white grapes are most famous but also red is produced.
 The total production is 188 000 cases (2017) and 36 ha land (2017) For a wine to be called Pecorino in the Offida DOCG it needs to hvae at least 85% pecorina and same principle applies to Passerina and minimum alcohol level has to be 13% for Rosso, 12% for Passerina and 11.5% for Pecorino.
 For agening it has to be minimum 24% ageing with 12 months in barrel and 3 months in bottle.
 For the reds it is minimum 85% montepulciano.

-Read related post Lagrein (Red Grape)
+Read related post Verdicchio (Grape, Italy)

 Wine Recommendations